Level Set Teleportation: An Optimization Perspective

 which shows teleporting at iteration \( k \) leads to a strictly faster rate than standard GD if \( \delta_{k-1} \leq (2 R^2 L \tmu)/(\tL - \tmu) \).
-In other words, teleporting is effective when the optimality gap is already small.
-This requirement reflects the typical ordering between linear and sub-linear convergence, where the sub-linear rate is often faster than the linear rate for a finite number of initial iterations.
-At the cost of hiding this relationship, we can use weighted telescoping to obtain a combined rate for GD with teleportation.
+That is, teleportation is effective when the optimality gap is small.
+This reflects the typical ordering between linear and sub-linear convergence, where the sub-linear rate is faster than the linear rate for a finite number of initial iterations \citep{bach2024scaling}.
+At the cost of hiding that relationship, weighted telescoping gives a fully explicit rate for GD with teleportation.

 \begin{restatable}{theorem}{stabilityCombinedLS} Suppose \( f \) is \( L \)-smooth, convex, and satisfies Hessian stability on \( \calS_0 \).
-Consider any teleportation schedule \( \calT \) such that \( 0 \not \in \calT \).
-Then GD with step-size chosen by Armijo line-search converges as,
+Then GD with line-search and any tele-schedule \( \calT \) converges as,

 where \( n_k = |\cbr{ i \in \calT : i > k}| \) is the number teleportation steps after iteration \( k \). \end{restatable}